David Barboza: Journalistic ventures

 In 1997, Barboza was a staff writer for The New York Times.
 Prior to that, he was still connected to the journal, working as a research assistant and freelance writer.
 Then, in November 2004, he took on the role of Shanghai's correspondent for The New York Times in China.
 Four years later he was promoted to the Shanghai bureau chief.
 He was also working out of Chicago as the NYT's Midwest business correspondence.

 Barboza also addresses large crowds of students and other interested parties about his work in investigative reporting and how to be a success.

-As of 2020, he was Co-Founder and Staff Writer at The Wire China.
+In April 2020, he co-foundedThe Wire China.
 The magazine describes itself as "a digital news magazine dedicated to understanding and explaining one of the biggest stories of our time: China’s economic rise, and its influence on global business, finance, trade, labor and the environment".
+In October 2023 he also co-founded the China Books Review, a "digital magazine that publishes insightful, intelligent commentary on all things China books-related" edited by Alec Ash.